Franklin Graham

-William Franklin Graham III (born July 14, 1952) is an American evangelist and missionary.
+William Franklin Graham III (born July 14, 1952) is an American evangelist and missionary in the evangelical movement.
 He frequently engages in Christian revival tours and political commentary.
-He is president and CEO of the Billy Graham Evangelistic Association (BGEA) and of Samaritan's Purse, an international Christian relief organization.
+The son of Billy Graham, he is president and CEO of the Billy Graham Evangelistic Association (BGEA) and of Samaritan's Purse, an international evangelical Christian humanitarian aid organization.
+Under his leadership, Samaritan's Purse has become a leading global Christian relief organization, providing emergency assistance in crisis zones worldwide, including large-scale responses in Ukraine, Pakistan, and other regions affected by conflict or natural disasters.
+Graham has been considered as one of the most influential and best-known evangelicals in America, leading one of the largest charitable organizations in the United States, with $1.111 billion in private donations.

 Graham became a "committed Christian" in 1974 and was ordained in 1982, and has since become a public speaker and author.
-He is a son of the American evangelist Billy Graham.